Why get a Master's degree from the Department of Criminal Justice?

 Application deadlines for Standard Graduate Program:

 Students whose applications are received before the Early Admission deadline will receive additional consideration for fellowships, assistantships and tuition support.
+However, all students who apply before the Regular Admission deadline will be considered for financial support.

 For students who would like to start in the Fall semester: